Dreamer

 • Dreamers often underestimate their professional knowledge and skills while overestimating the abilities of their coworkers.

-Indulgence when it comes to mistakes, flexible working hours, and a friendly team atmosphere - these are the factors that must be provided by the top management group (Director, Warrior, and Analyst) for the Dreamer to work comfortably.
-Dreamers highly appreciate the individual approach to their needs and can become the company's loyal fans.
+Tolerance for mistakes, flexible working hours, and a friendly team atmosphere — these are the factors that must be provided by the top management group (Director, Warrior, and Analyst) for the Dreamer to work comfortably.
+Dreamers highly appreciate an individual approach to their needs and can become loyal advocates for the company.

 Generally, Dreamers are team players, ready to collaborate with colleagues to achieve a common goal.

-In a team, Dreamers often focus on the appearance of goods or services offered and the emotions they evoke.
+In a team, Dreamers often focus on the look and feel of products or services and the emotions they evoke.

-People of this type rarely change professions or teams, even if they're uncomfortable with their current circumstances.
+People of this type rarely change professions or teams, even when uncomfortable with their current circumstances.

 Representatives of this type need to address their negative attitudes about their professional abilities, develop self-confidence, and avoid dwelling on failure.
-Excessive introspection may only exacerbate their internal anxiety.
+Excessive introspection may only deepen their internal anxiety.

-Dreamers who can overcome their challenges and learn to take on more responsibility have the potential to become leading designers, creative directors, and hold other middle management positions.
+Dreamers who can overcome these challenges and learn to take on more responsibility have the potential to become lead designers, creative directors, or other middle managers.